AstarNetwork/astar-docs/docs/use/troubleshooting.md

 5. Use VPN.

 ## Unable To Claim Staking Rewards;
 1. If you can't claim the staking rewards on the portal.
-Visit [HERE](https://docs.astar.network/docs/use/user-guides/manual_claim).
+Visit [HERE](/docs/use/dapp-staking/for-stakers/manage-dApp-Staking#my-staking-panel).
 2. If the transferrable balance in the wallet is too low, you might not be able to claim the staking rewards.
-Top up your wallet or turn off `auto-restake` and then claim the rewards.
-Turning off `auto-restake` reduces the amount of transactions therefore reducing the amount of gas needed.
+Top up your wallet and then claim the rewards.

 ## After signing the transaction, the portal spins indefinitely;
 1. If the portal spins indefinitely after you've signed a transaction, your transferable balance in the wallet is too low to pay for the transaction.